floke-vilgerdsson/docker-workshop/LearningDocker.md

 ~~~

 ## Exposing ports (-p)
- - By default containers are isolated from the internet.
  - Connect to containers together
  - Connect containers to the internet.
 By default containers are isolated from the internet.